Lemoncode/cypress-by-example/05_custom_commands/README.md

 });
 ```

-* The lines of code surround by __custom candidate commeents__ are the ones to be repeated over the tests.
+* The lines of code surround by __custom candidate comments__ are the ones to be repeated over the tests.
 * We can open/create __./hotel-viewer/cypress/support/commands.js__ and create a new command as follows:

 ```javascript